 Frequently Asked Questions About Fraud

 Fraud is a term that encompasses a great deal of criminal offenses.
 With numerous charges ranging in both complexity and severity, it is critical that you have an experienced criminal defense attorney fighting by your side.
-At Bachner and Weiner PC, we have more than 30 years of experience defending clients in New York City and throughout the nation.
+At Bachner & Associates, PC, we have more than 30 years of experience defending clients in New York City and throughout the nation.
 Schedule a consultation at our offices to discuss your legal matter in greater detail.

 What Constitutes Fraud?